FrankCoRa/Adv_Analytics_Capstone/README.md

 | `TIME_BLOCK` | Morning, afternoon, and evening sections may attract different demand |
 | `MAXENROLL` | Course capacity often reflects expected demand |

-This ensured the model used variables that are meaningful to Registrar operations.
+This ensured the model used variables that are meaningful to Scheduling operations.

 ---